 - Uber is very plentiful in Paris.
 Keep in mind that European cars are smaller than US cars.
 If you are tall or plus size, consider getting the uber XL.

 - Get an airport transfer to/from your hotel.
 This will make your life so much easier especially if you are flying into Charles De Gaulle (CDG).
 The airport is huge and it is nice to have someone waiting right by the doors with a car and a sign with your name on it.
-I spent about $100 USD roundtrip with Sun Transfers which was about the same price as ride shares.
+I spent about $100 USD roundtrip with KiwiTaxi which was about the same price as ride shares.
 Ride share companies do not have the same up front parking privileges that transfers do at the airport.

 - Paris does have a very cheap metro system.
 This is currently the most cost effective to get around the city but keep in mind that this is a paper ticket system and does not have an app for tickets currently.
+For long haul trains to Normandy and more, click here.

 Dining in Paris